NeilKingdom/chess/README.md

 # Chess

-Experience the millenium-old game of Chess
+Experience the millenium-old game of Chess in an objectively inferior way!
+Very limited in scope - this was one of my first personal projects: recreating Chess using Java's Swing GUI widget toolkit.
+No online multiplayer here; just poor hitboxes and event output sent to stdout rather than a real text pane.

 # Installation